-In anticipation of the introduction of IFRS16 from the 2024/25 financial year, the Council has been working to identify all its operating leases, both where it is the Lessor and where it is the Lessee, to ensure that these are documented and classified as required.
 The most significant items for Gedling are operating leases where the Council is the Lessor, and include business units.
-It is estimated that at 31 March 2024 the total "non-cancellable" lease rental income due in future years in respect of these leases is approximately £3.8m.
-Of this sum, £0.5m is due within one year, £1.3m is due between years 2 to 5, and £2.0m is due beyond year 5.
+It is estimated that at 31 March 2025 the total "non-cancellable" lease rental income due in future years in respect of these leases is approximately $\pounds 3.3m$ (23/24 $\pounds 3.8m$) as shown below.